Understanding Email Services: A crash course in email jargon

 - A way to store received email, at least temporarily

 The difference between email providers, and their cost, comes down to the support they offer, versatility, security, and extent of each of these services.
-In the next sections, we discuss each of these services in detail and consider many of the possible and/or desired features that could come with them.
+In the next sections, we discuss each of these concepts in detail and consider many of the possible and/or desired features that could be included with them.
 First, we will define a few concepts central to email — the types of programs (a.k.a “email clients”) used for email.

-Email Clients.
-Email clients are computer programs that run on your local computer which enable you to perform actions such as composing and sending email messages, retrieving your new email messages, and looking at your old email messages.
-Examples of popular email clients include: Mozilla Thunderbird, Microsoft Outlook, Outlook Express, Eudora, Entourage, iPhone, and Mail.app (read more about these).
+Email clients are computer programs that run on your computer, laptop, tablet, or smartphone which enable you to perform actions such as composing and sending email messages, retrieving your new email messages, and looking at your old email messages.
+Examples of popular email clients include: Mozilla Thunderbird, Microsoft Outlook, Mac Mail, Entourage, and iPhone Mail (read more about these).

-Email clients are characterized by being installed on your local machine and requiring you to configure them with details of your email provider so that they can send and receive your email.
+Email clients are characterized by being installed on a computer of device in that you have or have access to, and requiring you to configure them with details of your email provider so that they can connect to your provider to send and receive your email.

-WebMail.
 WebMail (a.k.a. “web-based email” or “browser-based email”) is like an email client in that it allows you to compose and send email messages, view new and old email messages, and perform other email activities.
-However, unlike an email client, WebMail is a program that runs on your email provider’s web servers and which is accessible via any computer connected to the Internet which has a compatible web browser, such as a recent version of Internet Explorer, Firefox, Opera, Safari, Chrome, etc.
+However, unlike an email client, WebMail is a web browser-based program that runs in part in your computer’s web browser and in part on your email provider’s web servers and which is accessible via any computer connected to the Internet which has a compatible web browser, such as a recent version of Internet Explorer, Firefox, Opera, Safari, Chrome, etc.

-WebMail does not require configuration — you simply login, and it works.
-However, WebMail often permits customization through preferences and settings that you can set to make it work and behave to your specifications.
+WebMail is notably different from an email client in that you do not have to configure it or install any special software to use it, beyond a good web browser.
+You simply “login”, and it works.
+However, WebMail often permits customization through preferences and settings that you can manipulate to make it work and behave to your specifications.

 Sending Email: SMTP

 Every email provider has one or more SMTP servers for your use.
-Some providers allow you to connect to these servers directly so that you can send email using your Email Client; other providers do not permit you to connect to their SMTP servers directly, requiring you to send all email via their WebMail applications (which uses the SMTP server internally).
+Some providers allow you to connect to these servers directly so that you can send email using your Email Client; other providers do not permit you to connect to their SMTP servers directly, requiring you to send all email via their WebMail applications (which use the SMTP servers behind the scenes).

 Why would an email service provider not want clients to connect directly to its SMTP servers?
 Using an Email Client, you may be able to easily send lots of email messages, whereas with WebMail it is difficult to send many messages in a short period of time.
 Allowing you to send lots of email messages in a short time exposes your email provider to the risk that you may 1. load down his servers with excessive amounts of email, and 2. send SPAM.
-For this reason, many email providers will also have strict limits on sending through their SMTP servers.
+For this reason, some email providers also have strict limits on sending through their SMTP servers and other providers have special services for customers needing to send large quantities of email.

 What’s wrong with SMTP Relaying?
-Nothing, as long as your email provider restricts who can use the server for sending email.
-If they don’t, then anyone could send email through their servers to anyone else, making these servers ideal tools for hackers desiring to send SPAM (this is called an “Open Relay” and is almost always a guaranteed way to get the server on email blacklists).
+Nothing, as long as your email provider restricts who can use its servers for sending email.
+If they don’t, then anyone could send email through their servers to anyone else, making these servers ideal tools for hackers desiring to send SPAM (such a wide open server is called an “Open Relay” and is almost always a guaranteed to be on email blacklists).
 For this reason, most email providers require you to Authenticate yourself when using their SMTP servers for sending email.
 This often means that you need to send your correct username and password to their server before it will allow you to send your email.
 This process is commonly called SMTP Authentication.
 Some email providers go a step further and also provide you with Secure SMTP.
 Secure SMTP (along with other secure services described below) encrypts the communication between your computer and the server using TLS or SSL such that no one can eavesdrop and detect your username, password, or message contents – the communication channel is secure.

 What is right for you?
 If you wish to use an email client for sending and reading your email, your email provider must provide you with “SMTP Relaying” services.
 If you are very security-conscious, you should ask if they support Secure SMTP.
-LuxSci provides both SMTP Relaying (with authentication) and Secure SMTP.
+LuxSci provides both SMTP Relaying (with authentication), Secure SMTP, and additional email encryption options.

 Receiving Email: POP, IMAP, WebMail